Later Alligator: Reception

 Later Alligator received positive reviews from critics who praised its animation and humor, but criticized some of its mini games as being repetitive.
 Polygon's Jeff Ramos praised the character interactions as being filled with charming animation and dialogue.
 Bryce O'Connor, writing for Adventure Gamers, liked the game's locations, saying "Exploring Alligator New York City is a joy, with each screen—from a dusty antique shop to the dark alley in the “unsavory part of town” to an Alligator Memorial Park—featuring fun details and things to interact with".

 CGM's Kris Goorhuis liked the game's atmosphere, saying that "The game feels a certain way to look at – classy coffee counters and seedy bars more akin to small-town diners with colourful faces poised to say goofy things".

 Nintendo World Report enjoyed the cartoon visuals of Later Alligator, saying that it provided a contrast with the game's film noir aesthetic.
 The reviewer also gave notice to the dialogue, writing that "interactions with the family are wacky, short conversations that highlight the idiosyncrasies of their individual personalities.
 Not one identical, and each brings their own brand of humor making the interactions feel unique".
 Nintendo Life's Kate Gray appreciated the animation style, saying that the game had a "unique style that's full of personality and charm".
 They criticized some of the minigame controls, saying that the cursor could be hard to control and could result in failing the minigame.
+Rachel Watts of Rock Paper Shotgun praised the character designs, finding them distinctive and memorable.